federueda/ASW/README.md

 The following are the main steps to setting up the project for building automation using PyBuilder.

 ### Step 1: Start configuration of PyBuilder
 PyBuilder is configured using a Python file that is named build.py.
 This is the main file to set up, starting with the instruction to build the project, going through measuring test coverage and finishing with building the whole distribution to make the code available to 3rd parties for example.
 You can check the [build.py](https://github.com/federueda/ASW/tree/master/build.py) file for details.

 ### Step 2: Add the source files
 PyBuilder separates source files.
-The default location for python sources is:
+The default location for python sources is: src/main/python

-src/main/python

 ### Step 3: Adding Scripts
 For adding scripts you just put them in the directory src/main/scripts.

 ### Step 4: Write Unit Tests
 For adding scripts you just put them in the directory src/unittest/python.
 You can check the [tests folder](https://github.com/federueda/ASW/tree/master/src/unittest/python).

 ### Step 5: Installing needed dependencies
 $ pyb install_dependencies

 ### Step 6: Building the distribution
 In Python, the usual way to do this is using distutils.
 PyBuilder automatically discovers the  modules, packages and scripts and writes configuration for the setup script.
-As the final step the following command gives us the building for the project (in verbose mode):

-$ pyb -v
+As the final step the following command gives us the building for the project: $ pyb -v

 In the reports directory you can find some reports each containing detailed information on a tool or command, pyb invoked during the build.
 Also you can check the unittest and coverage report.
 A second directory is the dist directory which contains the distribution.
 The distribution directory contains the same sources but in a Python-typical directory layout.
-You can also find the setup.py

 ## 5. Testing integrated in Build Management